 The MD simulation (sub-job) will follow a similar expression.

 The above non-integer values proceed in discrete values expressed as the multiples of the number of CPU cores in a node.
-We choose the nearest discrete number to our load-balancing as the optimal number of processor on each application.
+We chose the nearest discrete number to our load balancing as the optimal number of processors in each application.

 Implementation of an Execution Framework and Application-level Corrections

-A hybrid CFD-MD framework is evaluated by implementing an application manager in Fig. 5, which is written in PYTHON script language.
-By default, an application manager calls a number of SAGA functions in sequence, to get allocated a vacant job, to run individual MPI simulation, to monitor its status, and to finalize the BigJob allocation.
+A hybrid CFD-MD framework is evaluated by implementing the application manager shown in Fig. 5, which is written in PYTHON script language.
+By default, an application manager calls a number of SAGA functions in sequence, to allocate a vacant job, to run individual MPI simulations, to monitor its status, and to finalize the BigJob allocation.

-In case the load-balancing capability is turned on, the situation becomes complicated.
-A single MPI job is not able to change its number of processors during the simulation.
-This implies that coupled codes should stop-and-restart to get assigned with changed number of processors.
-Thus, sub-jobs are scheduled to have multiple restarts from the previous check-pointing solution, which we denote 'simulation loop'.
-A LB is provided as a separate function in an application manager and is scheduled to run in between each restart of sub-jobs.
+In the case that the load-balancing capability is turned on, the situation becomes complicated.
+A single MPI job is not able to change its number of processors during the simulation, which implies that coupled codes should stop-and-restart to be assigned with the changed number of processors.
+Thus, sub-jobs are scheduled to have multiple restarts from the previous check-pointing solution, which we denote “simulation loop.”
+An LB is provided as a separate function in an application manager and is scheduled to run in between each restart of the sub-jobs.

-The efficient functioning of the LB is predicated on application codes being able to restart from their checkpointing- data effectively.
-Application codes should also be equipped with generalized domain partitioning routine to run a simulation with any number of processors, without harming their parallel efficiency a lot.
-Another change implemented on application codes is the time checking routine.
-The runtime of each application is meaningless in running a LB since this runtime contains idle waiting on inter-domain information exchange as well as the individual simulation time.
-This actual runtime can be counted by putting two wall-time functions before and after the information exchange routine.
+The efficient functioning of the LB is predicated on application codes being able to restart effectively from their check-pointing data.
+Application codes should also be equipped with a generalized domain partitioning routine to run a simulation with any number of processors without harming their parallel efficiency.
+Another change implemented in the application codes is the time checking routine.
+The runtime of each application is meaningless in running a LB since this runtime contains idle waiting on the inter-domain information exchange as well as the individual simulation time.
+The actual runtime can be counted by putting a wall-time function before and after the information exchange routine.